Jeanselme/MultitaskTransportability/README.md

 0. Clone the repository with dependencies: `git clone git@github.com:Jeanselme/ClinicalPresence.git --recursive`.
 1. Create a conda environment with all necessary libraries `pytorch`, `pandas`, `numpy`.
 2. Download the MIMIC III dataset and extracts data following `1.
-Temporal Lab Extraction.ipynb`.
+MIMIC - Temporal Lab Extraction.ipynb`.
 3. Then sub select the laboratory of interest using `2.
-Analysis.ipynb`.
+MIMIC - Analysis.ipynb`.
 4. And finally run the experiments `3.
-Death - Survival.ipynb`, run the notebook with the different split of interest (weekend, weekday or random) -- `Script.py` allows to run this same set of experiments in command line.
+MIMIC - Death - Survival.ipynb`, run the notebook with the different split of interest (weekend, weekday or random) -- `Script.py` allows to run this same set of experiments in command line.
 5. Analyse the results using `4.
-Analysis Results.ipynb`.
+MIMIC - Analysis Results.ipynb`.
 ## Future directions
 - Competing risks.
 - MIMIC IV.